 - 1. Medicare Part A. - 2.
 Medicaid, except for the following programs: - a.
-Optional coverage of family planning services. - Optional coverage of tuberculosis-related services. - c.
+Optional coverage of family planning services. - b.
+Optional coverage of tuberculosis-related services. - c.
 Coverage of pregnancy-related services. - d.
 Coverage of medical emergency services. - e.
-Coverage of medically-needy individuals. - f.
-Coverage under a section 1115 demonstration waiver program. - 3.
-The Children's Health Insurance Program (CHIP). - 4.
-The TRICARE program, except for the following options: - a.
-Coverage on a space-available basis in a military treatment facility for individuals who aren't eligible for TRICARE coverage for private sector care. - Coverage for a line of duty related injury, illness, or disease for individuals who have left active duty. - Coverage administered by the Department of Veterans Affairs that is: - a.
+Coverage of medically needy individuals. - 3.
+The Children's Health Insurance Program (CHIP). - The TRICARE program, except for the following options: - a.
+Coverage on a space-available basis in a military treatment facility for individuals who aren't eligible for TRICARE coverage for private sector care. - Coverage for a line of duty-related injury, illness, or disease for individuals who have left active duty. - Coverage administered by the Department of Veterans Affairs that is: - a.
 Coverage consisting of the medical benefits package for eligible veterans. - b.
 CHAMPVA. - c.
 Comprehensive health care for children suffering from spina bifida who are the children of Vietnam veterans and veterans of covered service in Korea. - 6.
 Coverage for Peace Corps volunteers. - 7.
 The Nonappropriated Fund Health Benefits Program of the Department of Defense.